d4ruth/d4ruth.github.io/README.md

 index.html - main page, only html needed (probably)

-main.js - contains all current code, will be split up and put into ./scripts directory at some point
+main.js - initializes javascript, calls onload() and update() for the various subsystems contained in gpa.js, money.js, iq.js, and message.js

-The current code just displays a numGPA variable in main in the html file, and modifies that variable through a button
+htmlManagement is a convenience class for enabling/disabling buttons and changing the visibility of html components